Working in Isolation: The Hidden Mental Health Costs

 Protective Factors and Practical Strategies

 The good news is that isolation’s effects can be mitigated with proactive strategies.
-Evidence suggests that perceived social support, structured routines, and professional guidance are the strongest protective factors (Oakman et al., 2020; Wang et al., 2021).
+Evidence suggests that perceived social support, structured routines, and professional guidance are the strongest protective factors (Oakman et al., 2020; Wang et al., 2021; Shaholli et al., 2024).

 • Schedule regular video or phone check-ins with colleagues, supervisors, or peer networks.